 In Massachusetts, operating a motor vehicle after your license has been suspended — frequently called “OAS” for operating after suspension — is a criminal offense.
 G.L. c.
 90 § 23.
 As simple as it may sound, an OAS charge can be rather complex.
 The circumstances under which your license was suspended can bring different consequences both in the court system and with the Registry of Motor Vehicles (RMV).
-For instance, if you are charged with operating on a suspended license due to an OUI, the consequences may be more significant and you could be facing minimum mandatory jail time.
+For instance, if you are charged with operating on a suspended license due to an OUI/DUI, the consequences may be more significant and you could be facing minimum mandatory jail time.
 Additionally, whether or not you refused a breath test in your OUI case could affect a new OAS charge.
 It is important that you understand your charges and the possible implications, but also know that you are not alone.
-The attorneys at The Law Offices of Joseph D. Bernard are here to help you resolve your situation with as little impact on your life as possible.
+The attorneys at the Bernard Defense Team are here to help you resolve your situation with as little impact on your life as possible.

 Operating After License Suspension